Welcome To Service Dog Laws in Tennessee

 A therapy dog/animal, emotional support animal, or another animal wearing a vest or having a special marking, does not make these types of dogs service animals.

-Miniature Horses
+Miniature Horses as Service Animals

 Technically speaking, only dogs are service animals under the federal ADA definition for public access rights.
 Other species of animal, whether that be wild animals or domestic, trained or untrained, are not service animals for the purposes of the ADA.

 Service animals may or may not be other types of animals in terms of housing and employment situations.
-But for now, let’s talk about public access rights.
+But for now, let’s talk about ADA public access rights.

 Even though dogs are the only service animal defined by the ADA, there is a separate provision in the ADA that does cover miniature horses.